Skip to Content

 Cleveland Iron Works PS60W CIW Medium

-Cleveland Iron Works (CIW) is a medium pellet stove with a 60lbs hopper that heats up to 1, 200 square feet worth of space.
+Cleveland Iron Works (CIW) is a medium pellet stove with a 60-pound hopper that heats up to 1,200 square feet of space.

-The best features of the PS60W include a whisper-quiet blower unit that you barely hear and automatic ignition that lights it with a single button.
-An electronic control panel gives you the essential settings right at your fingertips – but that’s not all.
+The best features of the PS60W include a whisper-quiet blower unit you barely hear and an automatic ignition that lights it with a single button.
+An electronic control panel gives you the essential settings at your fingertips – but that’s not all.

-Extra replacement parts are included with the CIW PS60W, and the parts are covered by an extended 1-year warranty.
+Extra replacement parts are included with the CIW PS60W, and an extended 1-year warranty covers the parts.

-There’s one more cool feature for the medium PS60W stove: it can hook up to your wi-fi connection and be operated with a downloadable iOS and Android app.
+One more cool feature for the medium PS60W stove: it can hook up to your Wi-Fi connection and be operated with a downloadable iOS and Android app.

 Who thought a stove could do that?